 - Mercury: Mercury from landfills can lead to kidney damage over time.

-- Lead: Exposure to high levels of lead may cause anemia, weakness, kidney damage and more.
+- Lead: Exposure to high levels of lead may cause anaemia, weakness, kidney damage and more.